 While there are areas where you can make cuts and save your business money, your strategic resources should not be one of them.
 To put it simply, investing in the right resources is good for business.
 Explore the five steps you should take to align your budget and resource needs.

 - Understand your cash flow.

-Becoming familiar with the intricacies of your cash flow allows you to determine how much you actually have to allocate.
+Becoming familiar with the intricacies of your cash flow and the projection of future cash flow allows you to determine how much you actually have to allocate.